Feeling stuck in old patterns, habits, relationships?

 Psychotherapy is a collaborative relationship between a client requesting the consultation, and a psychotherapist, who offers empathy and professional knowledge to help resolve the problems that led to calling.
 The immediate goal is to create a comfortable, accepting environment in which you feel safe to speak frankly about any concern.

 The therapist’s role is to listen, understand, and awaken awareness in the service of growth and change.
-Psychotherapy and counseling are terms often used interchangeably to describe this unique, intentional, professional relationship initiated solely for the purpose of relieving distress and resolving problems according to goals determined by you.
+Psychotherapy and counseling are terms often used interchangeably to describe this unique, intentional, professional relationship initiated to relieve distress and resolve your concerns according to goals determined by you.

 When you need to talk to someone… We can help.